MixinNetwork/safe/BOOT.md

 Mixin Safe is composed of two networks, Mixin Safe Signer and Mixin Safe Keeper, both are MTG of existing Mixin Kernel nodes.

+## Requirements

+Mixin Safe Signer is a computation intensive software, and utilizes parallelization a lot.
+It's recommended to use a CPU of at least 8 cores, and the RAM must be 8GB+.

+Mixin Safe Keeper consumes much less computation resources, thus a 2 cores CPU is well enough.

+For software environment, both Mixin Safe Signer and Safe Keeper are tested on Ubuntu 22.04 and Go 1.20+.

 ## Preparation

 Both Signer and Keeper MTG rely on some external blockchain RPC nodes to operate: